aymenmastouri/codeguardian/README.md

 # CodeGuardian

 **CodeGuardian** is a **code-first, on‑prem AI engineering crew** built with **CrewAI**.
-It analyzes bugs, searches large repositories efficiently using **local RAG**, and **implements fixes directly in the target project** — without relying on cloud services.
+It acts as an autonomous software engineering team that analyzes bugs, searches large repositories efficiently using **local RAG**, implements fixes, enforces testing standards, and verifies release readiness — all without relying on cloud services.

 The system is designed to scale to **large repositories (10k+ files)** and behaves similarly to the **Continue IDE plugin**: